I own and carry a gun, particularly when I am going out of town on long trips.

 - Have been convicted of any crime involving the trafficking of cocaine, marijuana, or illegal drugs.

 You cannot carry any firearm, whether openly or concealed, without a license to carry a firearm.
 With any rule or law, there are exceptions, as stated below.

-The exceptions to carry a gun or concealable firearm without a license includes:
+The exceptions to carrying a gun or concealable firearm without a license include: